candoumbe/DataFilters/README.md

 **_<a href='#' id='not-expression'>Not</a>_**

-To invert a filter, simply put a `!` before the expression to negate
+To negate a filter, simply put a `!` before the expression to negate

 Search for `vigilante` resources where the value of `nickname` property does not starts with `"B"`